 Download data from this project

-The following data outputs are available for download:
+The following data are available for download:

 • climate.csv: Description of how climate variables change in the simulations.